W1lli0m/mrUNLOCK/README.md

 This repository was created with VS2019, built binary/dll provided for reference.
 It might require vcruntime140.dll.

 v1.20, and onward, will be going with DLL form to call sierragkeygen function.
-When sierrakeygen algorithm changed, only update DLL to get extra/updated keygen supported
+When sierrakeygen algorithm changed, only need to update DLL for getting extra/updated keygen supported